sourcecred/sourcecred/src/plugins/github/README.md

 ### Repo

 A GitHub repository, e.g. [sourcecred/sourcecred].
 It will be directly connected to all of the pulls and issues in the repository.
-Setting a weight on the repository will have no effect (i.e. they do not mint cred).
+The repo node has no timestamp, so setting a weight on the repository will have no effect (i.e. they do not mint cred).
 This will change when we switch to [CredRank].

 [CredRank]: https://github.com/sourcecred/sourcecred/issues/1686